 Do not allow anyone to ride on parts of the boat that were not designed for such use.
-Sitting up on seat backs, bow riding, gunwale riding, transom platform riding, or lounging on either forward or aft sundeck cushions while underway is especially hazardous and will cause personal injury or death.
+Sitting up on seat backs, bow riding, gunwale riding, transom platform riding, or lounging on forward deck while underway is especially hazardous and will cause personal injury or death.